brucehoff/dockerauth/README.md

 ```
 docker-machine create --driver virtualbox --engine-insecure-registry 192.168.99.100:5000 default
 ```
+(The 'gotcha' here is that docker-machine may create 'default' using a new IP address.
+If you run into this problem one solution is to use a back-end machine/daemon for executing docker commands which is different from the one used to run the registry and authorization service containers.
+You would first start the back end running the containers and then enter its IP address in the '--engine-insecure-registry' parameter when starting the second daemon.)

 ### Generate the key used to sign authorization tokens, along with the corresponding certificate
 The certificate for the key is shared between the authorization service and the registry.